Early Decision applicants will have the $100 non-refundable supplemental application waived for the 2016-17 application cycle.

 |Social Science elective||3|

 Note: Admitted applicants will also be assessed a fee through our Graduate Admissions Office.
-That fee is $40 for domestic citizens or permanent residents and $150 for foreign applicants.
+That fee is $40 for domestic citizens or permanent residents and $150 for international applicants.

-TOEFL is required if an applicant does not have a degree from a US school or if degree is from a foreign college/university where the primary language of instruction was not English.
+TOEFL is required if an applicant has not completed a degree from a U.S. institution or if a degree is from a international college/university where the primary language of instruction is not English.

 Background Check, Drug Screen and Immunizations will be required prior to matriculation.
-Information will be provided to the student prior to matriculation.
+Information will be provided to the student prior to matriculation in the summer.

-Marshall University School of Pharmacy requires the WES ICAP package for all foreign coursework, or equivalent from an NACES member.
+Marshall University School of Pharmacy requires the WES ICAP package for all international coursework, or equivalent from an NACES member.
 Proof of English proficiency may be required based on individual assessment.

-Students invited for interview will spend a full day with the School of Pharmacy administration, staff and students and will participate in the various aspects of our holisitic admissions process
+Students invited for interview will spend a full day with the School of Pharmacy administration, staff and students and will participate in the various aspects of our holisitic admissions process, from a one-on-one interview to a group dilemma.